-It’s also really nice to be able to come home to a familiar property and have all your basic belongings, like your swim trunks and hiking shoes there waiting for you.
+Buying a vacation property is wonderful for the familiarity it provides.
+It’s really nice to be able to come home to a familiar property and have all your basic belongings, like your swim trunks and hiking shoes there waiting for you.

 Over the next 16 years, I can’t wait to do the following at the vacation property:

 - Take our boy on a hike to show him where I proposed to mom